-Rodent Control Service Approach
+Best Rodent Control

 When providing a rodent service for a customer, homeowner, renter, business, commercial structure, etc. It is important to know that one solution is not available.
 Every home has different layouts, different levels of cleanliness, stored items, and landscape.
-For this reason, all rodent services must be tailored to each home and homeowners' specific needs.
+For this reason, all rodent services must be tailored to each home and home's specific needs.
 Therefore, we typically do an inspection and devise a plan of action that will work best to rid you of rodents.
 We typically do a combination of Glue Boards, Snap Traps, and Rodent Bait Stations.
 We also offer a rodent exclusion service that can be found by clicking the link.
 Below you will find information about each of the methods we use for rodent removal services.

-Rodent Services with Snap Traps
+Rat Snap Traps

 Rodent Snap Traps are just as they sound.
-Typically, they are a spring-loaded trap that has a catch lever and pedestal that deliver a powerful snap that delivers a quick blow to the unlucky rodent.
+Typically, they are a spring-loaded trap with a catch lever and pedestal that deliver a powerful snap that delivers a quick blow to the unlucky rodent.
 Although this may sound cruel, it is important to remember that rodents can cause many health hazards and home hazards.
-Rodents have a place in the world but unfortunately, your house is not one of them.
+Rodents have a place in the world, but unfortunately, your house is not one of them.
 When rats and mice invade your home, you have no choice but to protect your loved ones.
 Because of the powerful punch these traps pack, we typically do not place them in living locations with children and pets.

-Rodent Services and Bait Stations
+Rodent Bait Stations